-Movie terms define an action, a shot type, a character or a piece of gear, and all of these are meant to help the plot move along, or help the crew know which device to use next, or to help someone like a camera operator prepare for the next shot or scene.
-Many movie terms are obvious to any video producer: crane move, cowboy shot, or back-story disclosure and they help define the charactor or plot, but terms like red herring and McGuffin might seem obscure, yet they play a major part in many movies.
+Movie terms define an action, a shot type, a character or a piece of gear.
+Every movie term is meant to help the plot move along and instruct the crew on which device to use next.
+They even assist someone like a camera operator or on-screen talent prepare for the next shot or scene.
+Many movie terms are obvious to any video producer.
+Terms like crane move, cowboy shot or back-story disclosure help define the character or plot.
+Though a term like McGuffin is a little more obscure.
+Regardless, McGuffin is very a very important aspect in movies.

-The movie term was coined by famed suspense/thriller director Alfred Hitchcock, while defining a plot point technique, but the word’s history is deep in old Scottish lore – someone has a package, box or envelope with unknown contents.
+The movie term was coined by famed suspense/thriller director Alfred Hitchcock, while defining a plot point technique.
+However, the word’s history is deep in old Scottish lore – someone has a package, box or envelope with unknown contents.
 Another person asks, “what’s in the container?” and the reply is “A McGuffin”.
 “But what’s a McGuffin?”
 “It’s a Scottish Lion.”
 “But there are no lions in Scotland.”
 “Exactly.”
 In other words – you don’t need to know, that’s my business not yours.
 Hitchcock said the McGuffin doesn’t have to be anything special in particular, it’s just a reason to move the plot along.

-McGuffin’s often draw the characters to follow a specific path: treasure maps, for example, entice characters who were leading a regular – albeit dull – life are now on a trek to discover what the map will reveal.
-Bilbo’s ring, in The Lord of the Rings, could have been considered the McGuffin. it was the object that propelled events to unfold once Frodo ventured from the Shire intent to destroy it.
-The plot point of the McGuffin is to be a motivator, but they often cause jeopardy for their characters looking for them.
+McGuffin’s often draw the characters to follow a specific path.
+Treasure maps, for example, entice characters who were leading a regular – albeit dull – life are now on a trek to discover what the map will reveal.
+Bilbo’s ring, in The Lord of the Rings, could have been considered the McGuffin.
+It was the object that propelled events to unfold once Frodo ventured from the Shire intent to destroy it.
+The plot point of the McGuffin is to be a motivator.
+But they often cause jeopardy for their characters looking for them.

-McGuffins in Popular Movies:
+McGuffins in popular movies:

-The birds in the aptly name movie, The Birds: Hitchcock never reveals WHY the birds attack the town - they just do, to great detriment and blood-letting, and the movie scared viewers for years.
+- The birds in the aptly name movie, The Birds: Hitchcock never reveals WHY the birds attack the town.
+They just do, to great detriment and blood-letting, and the movie scared viewers for years.
 The real town of Bodega Bay on the Central California coast provides tours of key scenes from the movie and holds The Birds themed events.

 - Pick one in Indiana Jones: All Indiana Jones movies have an obvious McGuffin, from the ark of the covenant in The Raiders of the Lost Ark, to the eerie glowing glass skull in The Kingdom of the Crystal Skull.
 Every Indy adventure resulted in a quest for the McGuffin.
 However, the next entry gets a bit more complicated.